benda95280/MyEntities/README.md

 Features:
 * !!
 Some examples inclued !!
 * Can be run from console
+* Automatic creation of entity in config file when not exist (I'm so lazy ...)
 * Items/entities can be given to players
 * You can place entities with custom head texture EASILY
-* You can place custom entities, with geometry.
+* You can place custom entities, with geometry
+* Powerful automatic verification of your config file (See Screeshot)
 * Custom parameters for entity:
   * Health
   * Unbreakable